 The Commonwealth Ombudsman safeguards members of the community in their dealings with Australian Government entities and the prescribed private sector organisations that it oversees.

-The Ombudsman’s office handles complaints, conducts investigations, and performs audits and inspections, encourages good administration, and discharges specialist oversight tasks.
+The Commonwealth Ombudsman’s office handles complaints, conducts investigations, performs audits and inspections, encourages good administration, and discharges specialist oversight tasks.

 The Commonwealth Ombudsman is independent and impartial.
-This impartiality contributes to the Ombudsman’s approach to investigation.
+This impartiality informs the Ombudsman’s approach to investigation.
 The Ombudsman does not advocate for complainants or the agencies about which they complain.
 The Commonwealth Ombudsman’s responsibility is to parliament, and through it, to the public interest.

 The Commonwealth Ombudsman’s investigat-ions are free for complainants and agencies.
-Except, Australia Post and private postal providers are required to pay for investigations by the Postal Industry Ombudsman; and insurers pay a levy to the Private Health Insurance Ombudsman.
+Except, Australia Post and registered private postal operators are required to pay for investigations by the Postal Industry Ombudsman; and insurers pay a levy to the Private Health Insurance Ombudsman.

-The Ombudsman may investigate on his or her “own motion” (i.e. without having received a complaint); this typically occurs where there is a systemic issue or where the Ombudsman wishes to check the effectiveness of an agency’s complaint-handling system.
+The Commonwealth Ombudsman may investigate on their “own motion” (i.e. without having received a complaint); this typically occurs where there is a systemic issue or where the Ombudsman wishes to assess an agency’s complaint-handling system.

 Under the OA (Cth), the Commonwealth Ombudsman is also the: